 APPEAL PROCEDURES- Students who wish to appeal the determination that they are not maintaining satisfactory academic progress must submit a written appeal on the designated form to the school's administrator within ten (10) calendar days, with supporting documentation of the reasons of why the determination should be reversed.
-This information should include what has changed about the student's situation that will allow them to achieve Satisfactory Academic Progress by the next evaluation period.
-Reason for which students may appeal a negative progress determination include death of a relative, an injury or illness of student, or any other allowable special or migrating circumstances.
+This information should include what has changed about the students' situation that will allow them to achieve Satisfactory Academic Progress by the next evaluation period.
+Reason for which students appeal a negative progress determination may include death of a relative, an injury or illness of student, or any other allowable special or migrating circumstances.
 An appeal decision will be made by the school within 30 calendar days, at which time written documentation will be prepared and notification will be provided to the student.
+Appeal determination is written on the school's designated form and maintained in the student's file.
 If the student prevails upon appeal, the satisfactory academic progress determination will be reversed and federal financial aid will be reinstated, if applicable.

-TRANSFER HOURS - With regards to Satisfactory Academic Progress, and student's transfer hours will be counted as both attempted and earned hours for the purpose of determined when the allowable maximum time frame has been exhausted.
+TRANSFER HOURS - With regards to Satisfactory Academic Progress, transfer hours from another institution that are accepted toward the student's educational program are counted as both attempted and completed hours for the purpose of determined when the allowable maximum time frame has been exhausted.
+SAP evaluation periods are based on actual contracted hours at this institution.